Zuddas-S/ACS341/LabGroupWork/energySourceAnalysis.md

 Nuclear refers to the energy released by atomic nuclei through nuclear fusion, nuclear fission or radionuclear decay.
 Nuclear power plants obtain a large amount of energy by fission and release of nuclear fuel made of uranium in the reactor。

 ## Other
-Energy can be obtained from other, other renewable and garbage.
+Energy can be obtained from other, other renewable and waste.

+Renewable energy is mostly included in sustainable energy (refer to sustainable energy).

 As a domestic product, waste can be incinerated to generate energy, but there are also drawbacks.
 A large amount of toxic gases will be produced without complete combustion and special treatment.